meshinc1/computer-networks/README.md

-# computer-networks
+# Computer Networks course projects.

-Computer Networks course projects.
+This repository contains all projects from my Computer Networks course.